ianstormtaylor/slate/docs/general/resources.md

 ## Products

-These products are built on top of Slate, and can give you an idea of what's possible:
+These products are built with Slate, and can give you an idea of what's possible:

 * [GitBook](https://www.gitbook.com/)
 * [Guru](https://www.getguru.com/)